Kensington (Vic.)

 Table Chart PROFILE FAQ

-Many residents commute elsewhere for work, as indicated by Census data on working population to local population count.
-In the 12 months prior to September 2025, employment in Kensington increased by 4.5%, while labour force grew by 4.9%, causing unemployment rate to rise by 0.4 percentage points.
-This contrasts with Greater Melbourne where employment rose by 3.0% and unemployment rose by 0.3 percentage points.
-State-level data as of 25-Nov shows Victoria's employment grew by 1.13% year-on-year, adding 41,950 jobs, with the state unemployment rate at 4.7%, compared to the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is projected to expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Kensington's employment mix suggests local employment should increase by 7.3% over five years and 14.7% over ten years, assuming constant population projections for illustrative purposes.
+Kensington has a strong specialization in professional & technical services, with an employment share 1.7 times the regional level.
+Conversely, construction employs only 4.3% of local workers, below Greater Melbourne's 9.7%.
+While local employment opportunities exist, many residents commute elsewhere for work based on Census data comparison of working population to local population.
+In the 12-month period ending in an unspecified month, employment increased by 4.5%, and labour force grew by 4.9%, leading to a rise in unemployment rate by 0.4 percentage points.
+This contrasts with Greater Melbourne where employment rose by 3.0%, labour force grew by 3.3%, and unemployment rose by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Kensington's employment mix suggests local employment should increase by 7.3% over five years and 14.7% over ten years, though this is a simple extrapolation for illustrative purposes and does not account for localized population projections.

 Frequently Asked Questions - Employment